In Big Tech, Growth is Product Led

 Professional data from People Data Labs gives you superpowers to understand trends and changes within any given industry or business.
-To showcase these superpowers and enable innovators like you, we have begun the Deconstructing webinar series where we utilize our data to examine modern business.
+To showcase these superpowers and enable innovators like you, we have begun thewhere we utilize our data to examine modern business.

 In Deconstructing Big Tech, we noticed a trend of product-led growth by investigating various Big Tech leaders using our headcount by role data.

 Gaining an understanding of role or departmental change over time allows you to form an idea of how a company or industry is prioritizing various departments, executing GTM strategy, prospecting new hires, allocating resources, and much more.

 Over roughly the past decade, our data indicates many successful companies shifted their focus away from high-touch departments, like Sales, Marketing, and Customer Success, towards Engineering and Operations staff.

 Starting with Facebook, a relatively young member of the Big 5, we see the expected hockey-stick growth curve of a fast-growing tech unicorn, and the lion’s share of that growth was in the Engineering and Operations departments.